What’s in your home that could cause cancer?

 Did you know that companies do not have to disclose all the ingredients in their products?
 Vague ingredients such as “fragrance” on a label can mean up to even one hundred harmful chemicals (such as phalates) concocted to appeal to your sense of smell or sight – but are harmful to your body.
 Endless products, including laundry detergent, hand & dish soap, air fresheners, candles, toilet cleaners and more are scented.

 What’s the harm?
 The undisclosed mix of “fragrance” in particular have been associated with skin issues, allergies, respiratory conditions and potential harm to the reproductive system.
 One study found that even products claiming to be “green” or “natural” have been found to contain at least one potentially hazardous chemical – and on average, contained about 17 undisclosed toxic chemicals.
 (Other studies have similar findings.)
 In another study, of six popular products studied (3 air fresheners and 3 laundry products), a total of nearly 100 volatile organic compounds (VOCs) were identified – and none were listed on the label.
 Of the VOCs identified, ten are regulated as toxic or hazardous by federal law, with three of them as Hazardous Air Pollutants (HAPs).
+Many VOCs are carcinogenic and should be avoided as much as possible.

 *Use the coupon code amberbodilyhealth for a discount at checkout.

 Even though lead isn’t supposed to be a concern for your home anymore, in 2012 the CDC found 32% of all U.S. houses to have some lead paint, and 22% to have significant lead-based hazards.
-The water that comes into your home can still contain harmful chemicals that are detrimental to your health.
+The water that comes into your home can still contain harmful chemicals that are detrimental to your health and have been linked to cancer.
 After all – gross as this sounds – water is often recycled toilet water and/or is contaminated by toilet water.
 This has been a concern since 1999 when the Environmental Protection Agency alerted the public to the matter, inciting a flurry of research to be done.
 This study found pharmaceuticals in tap water, including atenolol (a beta-blocker), carbamazepine (an anticonvulsant), gemfibrozil (an antilipidemic), meprobamate (an antianxiety medication), and phenytoin (an anticonvulsant).
 The concentrations are very low – but low amounts can build up in the body over time, especially if that is your main source of water.
 Research has also found very small amounts to have a variety of significant effects for children, including cognitive delay, attention deficits and impulsivity, hyperactivity, acute cardiovascular responses to stress, and endocrine and reproductive system disruption.

 Want to know exactly what’s in your water and if it can harm you?
 Put in your zip code on the EWG’s tapwater database and see how your local facility complies with health standards.
 It’s not uncommon to find chemicals in your water that can cause cancer (such as bromodichloromethane, chromium, dibromochloromethane, and more – many of which are common byproducts from chemicals used in an effort to disinfect drinking water, but which have been shown to cause cancer and are common U.S. water contaminants.)

 A great way to get pure, clean water is to use water filters in your home.
 EWG has a fantastic Water Filter Guide that can help you choose one that is the best fit for you.
 In our house, we use Berkey filters for our drinking water but also on our faucets and shower heads – even if not ingested, chemicals in the water can still be absorbed into the body through the skin.
 The best filters are the ones that remove 99% of the lead from your water.
+I wrote more about what’s in our water and what to do about it here.

 Here are some other common ways to take action: